jaxdb/jaxdb/jsql/README.md

   </plugin>
   ```

-4. Run `mvn install`, and upon successful execution of the `rdb-maven-plugin`, classes will be generated in `target/generated-sources/rdb`.
+4. Run `mvn install`, and upon successful execution of the [`rdb-maven-plugin`][rdb-maven-plugin], classes will be generated in `target/generated-sources/rdb`.
 Add this path to your Build Paths in your IDE to integrate into your project.

 5. In `App.java`, include: